Here is the Ultimate Guide to HBDI ® – Herrmann Brain Dominance Instrument:

 How Could You Improve Your Problem Solving Ability?

-We have all heard of brainstorming as a tool for problem solving, however under pinning it with the HBDI ® profile it can become even more powerful.
+Problem solving by brainstorming underpinned with the HBDI ® profile is all the more powerful.
 Brainstorming is a creative technique by which efforts are made to find a conclusion for a specific problem.
 It is usually done as a group with ideas and solutions spontaneously created.
 Here are 4 different ways to brainstorm, each using a different quadrant of the brain.

 - Math storming – the blue quadrant.